 Sarah Ellen "Ella" (Enos) Hart was born on Aug.
 12, 1874 near Normalville, Fayette County, PA the daughter of Perry and Joanna (Minerd) Enos.

-Their five children were Clyde Hart, George Hart, Ralph S. Hart Sr., Florence Pfeiffer and Winifred Zahn Ambrose.
+The Harts went on to produce a family of five children -- who were Clyde Hart, George Hart, Ralph S. Hart Sr., Florence Pfeiffer and Winifred Zahn Ambrose.

 Sadly, heartbreak visited the young family twice.
-Little Clyde died at the tender age of four months.
-George passed away when he was only 12 days old.
+Little Clyde died at the tender age of four months, at a date and cause not yet known.
+George passed away when he was only 12 days old, again the date of which is unknown.

 The photo seen here shows Florence, left, and Winnie, right, who later taught school for a combined total of 65 years.

-William was a timberman, farmer and lay preacher.
-They resided in Fayette and Somerset Counties, PA.
+William earned a modest living over the years as a timberman, farmer and occasional lay preacher.
+Their family resided in Fayette and Somerset Counties, PA.

 By 1924, Ella and William separated.
-She moved to McKees Rocks, near Pittsburgh, where she lived circa 1924.
-Later, she made her home in the rural outskirts of Rochester, Beaver County, PA near her daughters Winifred and Florence, who had gone there to teach school.
+She moved to McKees Rocks, near Pittsburgh, where she dwelled circa 1924.
+Later, she made her home in the rural outskirts of Rochester, Beaver County, PA to be near her daughters Winifred and Florence, who had gone there earlier to teach school.

 Ella found gainful employment as a laundress at the Beaver Valley General Hospital in New Brighton.
 William maintained his home at 208 South Prospect Street.

-Sadly, Ella and William both died in 1945, she in New Brighton, and he in Connellsville.
+Sadly, Ella and William both succumbed to death, nearly eight months apart in 1945, she in New Brighton, and he in Connellsville.

 William died first, on Feb.
 6, 1945, at Connellsville State Hospital. he was 74 years of age.
 In an obituary, the Connellsville Daily Courier said he had "spent the greater part of his life in the Connellsville-Normalville district, being engaged in farming."
 The Courier also noted that among his survivors were eight grandchildren as well as his sister Mrs. E.G. Tressler of Cumberland, MD and brothers D.B.
 Hart of Connellsville, Jonathan Hart of Mill Run and Clyde F. Hart of Connellsville.
 Funeral services were held at the First United Brethren Church of Normalville, officiated by Rev. Clem B. Barcus.
 His remains were placed into repose in the Normalville Cemetery.